 Harold Parker State Forest, which lies in Andover, North Andover, North Reading and Middleton, comprises just over 3,000 acres of Central Hardwood-Hemlock-White Pine type of forest.
 The forest is twenty miles north of Boston and within one hour's drive of three million people.
 Recreational opportunities include hiking, mountain biking, fishing, hunting, horseback riding, camping and picnicking.
 The forest has over 35 miles of logging roads and trails and offers quiet seclusion to off-road hikers and bikers.
 Non-motorized boating is allowed on any of the 11 ponds.
 No horse, boat or bike rentals are available at the facility.

 Lorraine Park Campground, located about 2 miles from the Headquarters on Jenkins Rd., contains 89 sizeable campsites that are spread out sufficiently to provide a real "forest" camping experience.
 Each site is equipped with a picnic table, a grill and access to water.
 Electric hookups are not available, however the bathrooms do have hot water showers.
-Camping is offered late May to early September.
+Camping is offered late May to mid October.
 Office hours are from 9am-9p

 The forest consists of rolling hills, low lying swampy areas, rock outcrops and several ponds.
 The landform was created by glacial movement, and evidence of glaciers exists today in the form of glacial erratics.
 The area was inhabited by Pentacook Indians until it was settled by English farmers around 1650.
 By the mid-nineteenth century agriculture was abandoned, and a new forest grew up.
 The sites of an 18th century sawmill and homesteads can be found.
 Tradition has it that many of the homes surrounding the forest were used as Underground Railroad hideouts in the 1850s.
 Secret doors and chambers can still be seen in local homes.
 Frederick Douglass, Harriet Beecher Stowe and William Lloyd Garrison were frequent visitors to families in the area.